unibg-seclab/seed-sampling/README.md

 This will create a file `entropy` full of zeros in the current directory.
 Remove the `entropy` when you want to change either `PAGE_SIZE` or `ENTROPY_PAGES`.

+## Code style

+After cloning the repository run `git config --local core.hooksPath githooks`.
+This enables a script to format C source files with clangd at commit time.
+Formatted files must be manually re-added to the staging area.